 Some states offer “express” or service-expedited DMV locations, which can cut down your wait time.
 For instance, New Mexico offers 11 full-service MVD Express locations and lists up-to-date wait times at each location on its website.

 If you just need to renew your state-issued photo ID, you may be able to do so online.
 Several states, including California, Colorado, North Carolina, Texas, and Wisconsin, allow you to renew your license or ID online if you meet the qualifications.
 You can check with your state’s DMV or Secretary of State’s office to find out about options in your area.
 While renewing online does allow you to skip the DMV, it isn’t the best option if you need your new ID in a hurry — receiving your new license or ID after renewing online can take anywhere from 10 to 45 business days.

 Certain applicants may also be eligible to renew a photo ID by mail.
 Requirements vary by state.
 For example, in Connecticut you may be eligible for this option if you’re:

 - unable to appear for medical reasons

-One option for a photo ID that doesn’t require a visit the DMV is to get a passport.
+Another option for a photo ID that doesn’t require a visit to the DMV is to get a passport.
 Valid U.S. passports can be obtained from many U.S. post offices — you may even be able to take your passport photo on site.
 When getting a passport, you can choose between routine (six to eight weeks) and expedited (two to three weeks) processing.
 First-time passport applicants will need to provide two existing forms of ID, including a birth certificate or other proof of citizenship and a government-issued photo ID.
-A valid driver’s license is the best way to fulfill the second identification requirement, but if you do not have a driver’s license, there are a few alternative forms of ID you can use (like a non-driver ID card or your social security card).
+A valid driver’s license is the easiest way to fulfill the second identification requirement, but if you do not have a driver’s license, there are a few alternative forms of ID you can use (like a non-driver ID card or your social security card).